evisions/webdataconnector/docs/wdc_phases.md

 Interactive phase: Interact with the user {#phase-one}
 --------------------------------------------------

-- Tableau launches the web data connector in the interactive phase.
-This could be Tableau Desktop, or the Simulator.
+- MAPS or the Simulator launches the web data connector in the interactive phase.

     In the interactive phase, the following actions occur: